 To begin feeding, first check whether the lamb has a sucking reflex by putting your (washed) finger in their mouth.
 Their tongue should be warm and they may begin to suck.
 If their mouth is cold, make sure they are still nice and warm.
 Feed with care if they are struggling to suck on the teat to avoid complications.
 Do not attempt to feed if they cannot swallow or are unresponsive.
 Force feeding could cause liquid to drip down into their lungs.
 This can cause infection, pneumonia or cause pulmonary aspiration, which can ultimately lead to the lamb dying.

 If at any stage liquid does get into the windpipe, the lamb will generally cough or produce a crackling sound when breathing.
 Gently tap both sides of the ribs repeatedly in order to help remove any fluid from the lungs.
-If this happens please contact us for advice.
+If this happens please see the further help section below.

 We also suggest adding Protexin into their milk.
 This may help to enhance their immune and digestive systems, especially after times of stress after antibiotics, during relocation periods or when they first come into care.